Acupuncture: Nicola Rawstron Msc, BSc, MBAcC

 Acupressure massage, cupping and moxibustion may also be used during treatment and offered as an alternative to needles.

 We also offer specialised facial (cosmetic) acupuncture, which is a treatment used to improve skin and fight the process.
 Sometimes referred to as an “acupuncture facelift” or “facial rejuvenation,” cosmetic acupuncture is often used as an alternative to surgical facelifts and other conventional procedures said to reverse signs of aging in the skin.

-Nicola works in Easingwold on a Tuesday.
+Nicola works in Easingwold on a Tuesday morning and on Thursday evenings.
 Visit Nicola's website HERE

 I became interested in Traditional Chinese Medicine when I started having acupuncture and Chinese herbs alongside IVF treatment.
 I am particularly fascinated by how well acupuncture can work alongside Western medicine to provide the best of both worlds.

 In addition to running clinics in Easingwold and Bedale, I teach at the Northern College of Acupuncture on their BSc and MSc courses and I’ve worked in the NHS with cancer patients for a number of years.
 I have a developed particular interest in working with complex or longstanding cases including patients who are having oncology treatment, and like to keep up to date with current research and developments in acupuncture treatment.
 I am also a registered volunteer therapist for the Teenage Cancer Trust.